Andrey Santos

-Andrey Nascimento dos Santos (born 3 May 2004) is a Brazilian professional footballer who plays as a midfielder for club Chelsea and the Brazil national team.
+Andrey Nascimento dos Santos (/pt-BR/; born 3 May 2004) is a Brazilian professional footballer who plays as a midfielder for club Manchester United and the Brazil national team.
+Operating primarily as a central or defensive midfielder, Santos is known for his work rate, tackling, ball recovery, and ability to make late runs into the penalty area to score goals.

+Santos began his career in Brazilian football with Vasco da Gama.
+He was signed by Chelsea in January 2023, returning to Vasco on loan shortly afterwards.
+While at Chelsea, he also had loans spells at Nottingham Forest and Strasbourg.
+He won the FIFA Club World Cup with Chelsea in 2025.

+Santos has captained Brazil at under-20 and under-23 levels.
+He made his senior international debut at the age of 18 in March 2023.

 Club career

 Vasco da Gama

 At the age of four, Santos was introduced to futsal in an effort to lose weight.
 He fell in love with the game.
 He originally played in defence, before swapping to midfield during his time in Vasco da Gama's youth academy.

 On 6 March 2021, at the age of 16, Santos made his professional debut for Vasco da Gama as an 85th-minute substitute in a 1–0 Campeonato Carioca loss away to Volta Redonda.
-He would go on to make his league debut in a 3–0 Série B defeat away to Londrina on 28 November 2021.
+He would go on to make his national league debut in a 3–0 Série B defeat away to Londrina on 28 November 2021.
 In the 2022 season, Vasco manager Zé Ricardo made Santos a starter in the team, propelling his career to new heights.
-He became the youngest goalscorer in the club's history on 7 June 2022, netting in a 3–2 Série B victory away to Náutico.
+He became the youngest goalscorer in the club's history on 7 June 2022, scoring in a 3–2 Série B victory away to Náutico.